themeadery/freyr/README.md

 - ~~Add Pi Pico W + Si7021 sattelite sensor code~~ and documentation
 - ~~Squash indoor/outdoor pressures to "local"~~
 - Output data to Wunderground
-- Break out more things in main loop to functions and use main loop for flow control only
+- Break out more things in main loop to functions and use main loop for flow control only (aka refactoring?)
 - Add High/Low stats
+- Log rotation using logging.handlers.RotatingFileHandler